 Polkadot is a decentralized blockchain platform designed to facilitate the interoperability of multiple blockchains.
 The founder of Polkadot is one of the most famous names in the industry, Gavin Wood.
 The relay chain of Polkadot serves as the core blockchain that governs the entire ecosystem and connects different blockchains together.

 In Polkadot’s architecture, all applications are developed on parachains.
 The parachain auctions began officially in November 2021.
 Kusama is Polkadot’s testnet, also called a canary network.
 Polkadot is an interesting project in the category of interoperability platforms.

 Table of Contents

 What is Polkadot?
-A platform solving the interoperability problem

-The founder of Polkadot is Gavin Wood
+Polkadot is founded by Gavin Wood

 The founder of Polkadot is one of the most famous names in the industry, Gavin Wood.
 He is one of the original founders of Ethereum, which is nowadays the only truly significant project in the industry after Bitcoin.

 Gavin Wood was the CTO of Ethereum when the project was launched.
 There weren’t many developers working for Ethereum back then, and Wood was one of the core ones.
 He has also written the Ethereum yellow paper and created the Solidity programming language.